Wandalen/wTools/module/core/genfile/docs/feature/009_help_system.md

 ### Design

 Universal help (`.` or `.help`) lists all registered non-help commands with their hints and examples.
 Per-command help (e.g., `.archive.new.help`) shows the command description, all parameters with kinds and defaults, and usage examples.
-Help commands are filtered from the command listing to avoid noise.
-The unilang framework auto-generates help commands for every registered command; genfile does not implement help handlers manually.
+Help commands are auto-generated for every registered command and filtered from command listings to avoid noise.

 ### Cross-References